The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 This table isn’t just a history lesson.
 It’s your concise guide to understanding how the Telluride has evolved.

-Whether you’re shopping for a used model or just curious about the latest improvements, knowing these generational shifts in performance, tech, and design could be the key to finding your ideal Telluride.
+Whether you’re shopping for a used model or just curious about the recent improvements, knowing these generational shifts in performance, tech, and design could be the key to finding your perfect Telluride.

 Kia Telluride Best, Neutral, and Worst Years

-How do we separate the Telluride’s outstanding years from the flops?
-We dive deep into a ton of data:
+How do we separate the Telluride’s exceptional years from the failures?
+We dive deep into a wealth of information:

 - What owners are saying in surveys